aurorafqteacher/experiment1/README.md

 An example physics quiz for students.

+## Setup

+### Tolerance

+`defaultTolerance` defines the tolerance used if a question doesn't define its own tolerance.

+### How many questions

+`numberOfQuestions` - this many questions are picked at random from the list.

 ## Making changes to questions

 At the top of the page is a script tag including the question data, it's